A Community Hub

 Preserve the Old, Highlight the New

 Architects needed a building envelope solution for Schellhase Commons that would be both classic and modern, tying the history of the current building to the new section.
-In addition, custom sizes were needed for the building, ones that would turn corners and wrap horizontally or vertically without adding significant cost to the project.
+In addition, custom sizes of metal wall cladding were needed for the building, ones that would turn corners and wrap horizontally or vertically without adding significant cost to the project.

 Metalwërks crafted a unique solution to meet this challenge using Econowall and Arcwall products.
 The rainscreen panels were adapted to address varying miter conditions and incorporated the multiple colors desired in a classic manner.